 Canon 2000D vs 750D

-Body comparison: Canon 2000D vs Canon 750D
+Body comparison: Canon 2000D vs 750D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is somewhat larger (2 percent) than the Canon 2000D.
 Moreover, the 750D is markedly heavier (17 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the 750D are weather-sealed.

 Sensor comparison: Canon 2000D vs 750D

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.